-- You must be signed in to the Tenant Manager using a supported browser. - · You must have the Root Access permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must have the Root Access permission.
+See Tenant management permissions.

 The S3 buckets and objects belonging to a user can be accessed using the access key ID and secret access key displayed for that user in the Tenant Manager.
 For this reason, protect access keys as you would a password.
 Rotate access keys on a regular basis, remove any unused keys from the account, and never share them with other users.